danglojc/ParadoxicalMisperception/README.md

 # ParadoxicalMisperception
-Data and Matlab code associated with the manuscript "A paradoxical misperception of relative motion."
+The data and Matlab code associated with the manuscript, "A paradoxical misperception of relative motion" D'Angelo JC,  Tiruveedhula P, Weber RJ, Arathorn DW, & Roorda A. PNAS (2024)